 We constantly get calls asking our opinion about where the market will go next.
-I don’t have a crystal ball, but I am willing to make the following predictions.
+We don’t have a crystal ball, but we are willing to make the following predictions.

 If you continue to see the market drop, you will see:

-If and when these predictions come to pass related to a sales pitch, to paraphrase another drug-related PSA:
+If and when these predictions come to pass related to a call for a change, new product or trade, it is often wise to slow down and remember another drug-related PSA: